 I’ll add to these as I get asked.
 You ask me a question here.

 Asking me to pick a favourite book is like asking me to pick a favourite shade of blue (aka too hard).
-You can find a list of some of my favourite authors on my links page.
+You can find a list of some of my favourite authors in another FAQ.
 A sampling of favourite books:

 - Sunshine by Robin McKinley